 However, this couldn’t be further from the truth!

-Real food is all around us and whatever the financial hardship you may have, I assure you that it’s possible to feed your family real food on a tight budget!
+You can make inexpensive meals regardless of where you shop.
+And whatever your finances look like, I assure you that it’s possible to feed your family real food on a tight budget!

-To help you make this possible, I made you a $50 a week meal plan!
+To help you make this possible, I came up with a budget-friendly meal plan!

 - This menu was created to feed the average family of four.
 If you’re feeding more or less people, feel free to halve or double the recipes.

-- Spices (salt, pepper, garlic powder, and Italian seasoning) are not included.
-Most people have basic spices already, however, you can include them in your budget if you don’t.
-The dollar store sells garlic powder, a salt/pepper combo for $1 and you can make your own Italian seasoning.
+- Spices (salt, pepper, garlic powder, and Italian seasoning) are not included in the shopping list.
+Most people have basic spices already; however, you can include them in your budget if you don’t.
+The dollar store sells garlic powder, a salt/pepper combo for $1, and you can make your own Italian Seasoning.
 Alternatively, leave them out of your meals.

 - There is a meal planned for every breakfast, lunch, and dinner, but eating leftovers should be a priority.
 Not eating food you’ve already paid for and cooked is a waste of money.
-In order to stay within budget, you can’t afford to waste anything.
+To stay within budget, you can’t afford to waste anything.

-- This menu is seasonal, for this reason, you have to adjust produce as necessary to fit the season you’re in.
-Don’t rule out frozen if it’s less expensive.
+- This menu is seasonal.
+Adjust the produce as necessary to fit the season you’re in, and don’t rule out frozen fruits and veggies if they’re less expensive.

 This menu is 100% real food, but it was not written to include organic, grass-fed, or any other qualities of real food.
-Of course, these things are great, but they’re not required for a real food diet.
-If your budget is only $50 for the week, these qualities need to be momentarily set aside until your financial situation is more stable.
+Of course, these things are great, but they’re not required for eating clean.
+If your budget is really tight for the week, these qualities need to be momentarily set aside until your financial situation is more stable.
+Luckily, even some of the cheapest meal recipes are still made with real food ingredients!

 Day 1

-- (B) Oatmeal with fruit (you can use the slow cooker or the Instant Pot recipe)
+- (B) Oatmeal with fruit (make it on the stovetop or the Instant Pot)

 - (L) Hummus with fruit and veggie sticks (carrot, apple, celery, and cucumber)

-- (D) Baked chicken (it doesn’t have to be chicken breast), corn on the cob, baked potatoes
+- (D) Baked chicken, corn on the cob, Baked Potatoes

 Day 2